consteagle-com/issues/README.md

 Before you report an issue, please consider these simple rules:

-- Your report should be concise and on topic
+- Your report should be concise and on topic.
-- Keep discussions to the issue at hand, be friendly and constructive
+- Keep discussions to the issue at hand, be friendly and constructive.

 Select one of the templates below which best describes your issue/report: